harshn08/CDPmultinode_on_ExistingInstace_woCDFCDWS/README.md

 Assumptions:

-	1> This document assumes that you have access to an AWS account 2> Partners or their IT Dept can create their own VPC, Subnet, key-pair and security group in the same availability zone that will be used to create multi node instances in the script below.
-	3> Request cloudera license from partner portal
+	1> This document assumes that you have access to your existing instances 2> If not , Partners or their IT Dept can create their own VPC, Subnet, key-pair and security group in the same availability zone that will be used to create multi node instances in the script below. ( or use default/s) 3> Request cloudera license from partner portal
 	4> Access to valid cloudera.com credentials to download binaries 5> Access to the following versions of docker are used for Mac OS and Windows 10 Pro.